mrjoseph/worldpay-payment-api/README.md

 ```

 ### start api
-The api is hard coded on port 2000
+The api is on port 2000
 ```
 cd worldpay-payment-api/server
 yarn start